angeluriot/angeluriot/README.md

 ## [🌍 OBIS 3D *(2021)*](https://github.com/angeluriot/OBIS_3D)

 An application showing data from the Ocean Biodiversity Information System (OBIS) on a 3D globe.
 The program can read a .json file or download the data from the Internet.
-You can choose the species, specify a date range and it can also show an animation of the evolution over time.
-I got 17/20 on this project...
+You can choose the species, specify a date range, and it can also show an animation of the evolution over time.
+I got 17/20 at this project...

 <p align="center">
 	<a href="https://github.com/angeluriot/OBIS_3D"><img src="https://i.imgur.com/Any94qm.png" width="500"></a>